Muthal Mariyathai: Filming

+The film was launched at Prasad Studios.
 Filming was entirely held at Talakadu, a village near Mysore in Karnataka.
 Though Ganesan was known mainly for his melodramatic performances and powerful dialogue delivery, Bharathiraja asked him to tone them down for playing Malaichami and "just be himself".
 On the sets, Ganesan insisted on seeing what Bharathiraja wanted first before performing a scene.
 At Bharathiraja's request, Ganesan acted without a wig or makeup, and wore only a dhoti and shirt while filming his scenes.
 According to Ranjini, Ganesan never coached the other actors, "but always let them try out their roles themselves".
 Many scenes were filmed at a tree near the Shivanasamudra Falls on the banks of the Kaveri river.

 While filming a scene where Ponnatha walks angrily across a street and strikes Kuyil with a broom, Vadivukkarasi fainted due to exertion from long-distance walking.
 A chapter from Ki.
-Rajaranayanan's novel Gopalla Gramam was used by Bharathiraja in the film with permission from the author.
+Rajanarayanan's novel Gopalla Grammam was used by Bharathiraja in the film with permission from the author.
 Filming did not conclude within two weeks as Ranjini hoped; she attributed it to "Bharathiraja being a perfectionist".
 According to historian G. Dhananjayan, filming lasted roughly 50 days, while Ganesan claimed that it lasted a month and Selvaraj said the complete film was ready 100 days after filming began.
 A documentary homage to Ganesan was attached to the final cut, playing before the actual film begins.
 The final cut of the film was 4415 metres.

 Themes

 Muthal Mariyathai deals with "social tensions arising out of caste and community in Tamil society".
 Bharathiraja described the film as "the voyage of a man from house to home".
 Writing for The News Minute, Nandhu Sundaram said that in the film, "society is a throbbing entity that is alive in every sense of the word, and sometimes it is malignant as well.
-Keeping one’s hard-earned dignity can get increasingly difficult".
+Keeping one's hard-earned dignity can get increasingly difficult".
 Writing for The Times of India, Deepauk Murugesan notes that Bharathiraja used the relationships in the film "as a commentary on caste and its subliminal presence in our interactions".